 This article originally appeared in eJewish Philanthropy on July 17, 2019.

-Amy Born is Chief Strategy Officer at Leading Edge.
+Amy Born is Chief Research & Innovation Officer at Leading Edge.

 Are Jewish Organizations Great Places To Work?
 Results from the Fourth Annual Employee Experience Survey (2019)